Policy or Procedure: Policies - UW Graduate School Skip to content

 3.7.2 Reviewing Performance and Progress

 Faculty should assess student progress using a variety of professional behavior and academic metrics to determine if a student has completed sufficient work at reasonable performance levels.
 It is acceptable to compare a student’s performance and progress relative to that of other students in the program or to individually negotiated schedules if consistently used.
-The following elements may be considered when evaluating a student’s performances and progress:
+The following elements may be considered when evaluating a student’s performance and progress:

 • Performance and progress in the fulfillment of degree program requirements as outlined in the graduate program’s documentation distributed to students upon enrollment.